-It’s clear the New Orleans native, who is expecting her first child with fiancé Beau Clark, is open about her personal life.
-Schroeder and Kristen Doute were both fired from Vanderpump Rules after racist behavior toward former costar Faith Stowers, who is black.
-Stowers joined an Instagram Live with Floribama Shore star Candace Rice star to reveal Schroeder and Doute called the cops on Stowers and falsely accused her of a crime she didn’t commit.
-Additionally, allegations were made that Schroeder and Doute called Stower’s hair “nappy.”
-After Stower’s comments, Schroeder lost multiple partnerships, including vitamin brand Ritual and shaving brand Billie.
+The Basically Stassi alum and Kristen were both fired from Vanderpump Rules after being accused of racist behavior toward Faith, who is Black.
+The former Pump Rules cast member joined an Instagram Live with Floribama Shore star Candace Rice and said Stassi and Kristen called the cops and falsely accused her of a crime she didn’t commit.
+Additionally, allegations were made that Stassi and Kristen called Faith’s hair “nappy.”
+After Faith’s comments, Stassi also lost multiple partnerships, including vitamin brand Ritual and shaving brand Billie.

-On June 8, Schroeder broke her silence on the allegations and took accountability for her past actions.
-“I did not recognize then the serious ramifications that could have transpired because of my actions, she wrote on Instagram at the time.
+Stassi spoke out about the allegations days later and took accountability for her past actions.
+“I did not recognize then the serious ramifications that could have transpired because of my actions,” she wrote on Instagram at the time.
 “What I did to Faith was wrong.
 I apologize and I do not expect forgiveness.
 I am also sorry to anyone else that feels disappointed in me.
 I am going to continue to look closer at myself and my actions — to take the time to listen, to learn and to take accountability for my own privilege.”

-Stowers revealed to Page Six that she feels “hopeful” after Bravo cut ties with Schroeder and Doute.
+Faith revealed to Page Six that she felt “hopeful” after Bravo cut ties with both of the ladies, who appeared on the series since season 1.
 “I feel so vindicated studios and production are able to see blatant racism and make these positive changes and help move the race forward — help with the fight forward,” she told the outlet.

 In March 2021, Stassi announced she and Beau were launching a parenting podcast called “The Good The Bad The Baby.”